 The website offers many instructional videos for various brands of ACs, and their customer service will walk you through step by step on the phone if you need them to.
 Check out their site to order one or to learn more.

 I’m a full time RVer, and SoftStartRV gave me a unit to install on my own RV about 7 months ago.
 The video below details my installation and honest review.

-The RV upgrades listed in this article are by no means an exhaustive list of RV upgrades available for your rig, but they are some important ones that all RVers should think about to enhance their RV adventures and make them a little safer.
+The RV upgrades listed in this article are not an exhaustive list of RV upgrades.
+But they are some important ones that all RVers should think about.
+They can enhance their RV adventures and make them a little safer.

 Extra tip: if you want to upgrade your RV trip planning game, too, check out RV LIFE Trip Wizard to plan RV safe routes, find RV parks, gas stops, points of interest, and more.
 It integrates with the RV LIFE app to turn your phone or tablet into an RV-friendly GPS, offering you turn-by-turn directions.